As the pandemic continues to limit our lives, one thing we need to be alert for is depression, in our children as well as ourselves.

 Depression can be easy to miss, especially in teenagers, since adolescents are often moody.
 But with sadness and irritability widespread during this crisis, the signs can be even easier for family members to overlook.
 Likewise, kids and teens who are struggling may not recognize their own symptoms for what they are.

 - Unusual sadness or irritability, persisting even when circumstances change

 - Loss of interest in activities they once enjoyed

 - Reduced feelings of anticipation

 - Harsh self-assessment (“I’m ugly.
 I’m no good.
 I’ll never make friends.”)

 If several of these symptoms are present for at least two weeks, they can suggest depression.
 “If you see them, take note,” advises Dr. Reinecke.
 “If they last, take action.”

-With everyone struggling, it can be hard know how to tell the difference between a child who’s just feeling sad, irritable, or overwhelmed by the crisis (who isn’t right now?) and a kid who’s slipping into depression.
-The watchwords, says Rachel Busman, PsyD, a clinical psychologist at the Child Mind Institute are persistence and severity.
-“If it’s here today but they’re okay tomorrow, that to me is not a cause for concern,” she explains, “What’s more of a concern is when it persists.
+With everyone struggling, it can be hard know how to tell the difference between a child who’s just feeling irritable or frustrated and a kid who’s slipping into depression.
+The watchwords, says Rachel Busman, PsyD, a clinical psychologist at the Child Mind Institute, are persistence and severity.
+“If it’s here today but they’re okay tomorrow, that to me is not a cause for concern,” she explains.
+“What’s more of a concern is when it persists.
 You want to be on the lookout for changes in sleep, mood, appetite, and general engagement.”